Thursday, July 28, 2011

 Chickens are still happily laying the most beautiful eggs, and we sincerely apologise to those of you who have been disappointed when stopping at the gate or visiting us at Pendeen Farmer’s Market only to find them sold out.
 Every effort is being made to source more organic hens so thank you for your continued support and patience.

+The vegetable box scheme is now underway and, although late in the season, it is hoped it will develop as the year progresses.
 It is planned to develop this as a Community Supported Agriculture scheme where people can invest their time or money in the actual growing of their veg boxes and have some say in what is grown.
 For anyone interested to know more or to sign up for the box scheme, as it is now, please contact the farm and talk with us.

 The farm has also run a number of workshops (all free) in green woodworking, chicken keeping, composting, rag rugging and raku pottery techniques.
 These are always advertised on the bosaverncommunityfarm website as well as locally in shops, the library and 'Down your Way' in the Cornishman.
 Anyone with a skill or special request for a workshop is welcome to come forward and share their ideas and we will do our very best to accommodate."